-DENVER, CO – Are you a a Denver Broncos fan, or have you ever wanted to stand on the field of a football stadium that holds 76,125 people?
-We recommend taking a Denver Broncos Tour at Mile High Stadium.
+DENVER, CO – Are you a Denver Broncos fan, or have you ever wanted to stand on the field of a football stadium that holds 76,125 people?
+We recommend taking one of the Denver Broncos Stadium Tours at Mile High Stadium.

-The Colorado Sports Hall of Fame is a non profit organization that has been offering tours of INVESCO Field at Mile High Stadium since 2001.
+The Colorado Sports Hall of Fame is a non profit organization that has been offering tours of the Sports Authority Field at Mile High the aka the old INVESCO Field at Mile High Stadium since 2001.
 The tour last about an hour and half and typically included stops at a Denver Broncos Party Suite, the United Airlines Club Level, the Visitor’s Locker Room, Press Box and the highlight of the tour access to the field level!

 For $10.00 you’ll get a chance to see areas the general public will never see, and the best part is all the money goes back to the local community.
 Our Tour Guide for the day way Steve Kanewske who really took time to explain all the ins and out of the stadium, sharing stories from years past and giving great in site that only an employee within the organization could offer.
 Steve mentioned in 2000 the old stadium was leveled to construct INVESCO Field at Mile High with a cost of 400 million dollars to complete over the course of 24 months.